HerrickSpencer/HerrickSpencer.github.io/_drafts/Cancer/cancer-chemo-infusion-4-of-6.md

 Similar night... but this time I didn't take the meds for fear of becoming a zombie.
 Nausea was tamped down with some Graham crackers and water.
 It was a tough day anyway... everyone was feeling the stress.
 Fiona got some bad news, and everything parenting wise was tough.

+One more issue was exhaustion.
+I had 'taken off work' this week, but really just to set expectations.
+I actually was able to get a bunch of work done the last two days, but today...
+I passed out after lunch for a 3 hour nap.
+This cycle is kicking my butt.

 However, HB did have two successes... he completed a 500pc Groot Lego set meant for 10+... and more importantly... lost his first tooth.
 Well, really it was his first lost naturally.
 He's lost a few others due to vitamin gummies.
 (These are the devil's dentistry tool)

 ## Day 4 of cycle